 Parts 1, 2 & 3 of our under-appreciated classics of UK thrash already highlighted the likes of Pariah, Seventh Angel, D.A.M, Deathwish & Detritus among others but there’s plenty more quality thrash from good ol’ Blighty still knocking around, collecting dust at the bottom of the thrash pile….which is tantamount to sacrilege!

-In actuality, the UK thrashed just as hard as Germany, Brazil and the States and Worship Metal has selected another 6 unsung classics of UK thrash that deserve to be re-evaluated, re-assessed and re-played at eardrum bursting volume!
+In actuality, the UK thrashed just as hard as Germany, Brazil and the States and so we’ve selected another 6 unsung classics of UK thrash that deserve to be re-evaluated, re-assessed and re-played at eardrum bursting volume!

 Thrash it up, UK style!